Core Values: Getting to the Heart of Things

 Core values in the workplace

 If you work for an organisation whose values do not match with your own then you’ll always feel a sense of resentment.
-This will lower your motivation levels along you’re your underlying sense of happiness and fulfilment.
+This will lower your motivation levels along your underlying sense of happiness and fulfilment.

 When you work for an organisation who aligns with your core values then the benefits are realised in both directions.